tylernguyen/x1c6-hackintosh/README.md

 [@Sniki](https://github.com/Sniki) and [@goodwin](https://github.com/goodwin) for ALCPlugFix.
 [@xzhih](https://github.com/xzhih) for one-key-hidpi.
 [@daliansky](https://github.com/daliansky) for all the hotpatches.
-[@jsassu20](https://github.com/jsassu20) for translating daliansky's documentations.
 [@velaar](https://github.com/velaar) for your continual support and contributions.

-And the greatest thank you and appreciation to [@Acidanthera](https://github.com/acidanthera), without whom's work, none of this would be possible.
+The greatest thank you and appreciation to [@Acidanthera](https://github.com/acidanthera), without whom's work, none of this would be possible.

+And to everyone else who supports and uses my project.

 Please let me know if I missed you.